meadej/lightcrafter-firmgen/README.md

 ### Usage
-Ensure your output executable from the build is located within the same folder as the images you want to add to the firmware file and run
+Ensure your output executable from the build is located within the same folder as the images you want to add to the firmware file as well as an empty firmware file title "emptyfrmw.bin" (provided)

+and then run
 ```
 ./firmgen [options]
 ```
 Viable option flags include
+* --uncompress : leave the images uncompressed in the end firmware file.
+Be advised not all images may be loaded in this case
-* --compress : compress the firmware file for an easier transfer
+* --basefile [filename] : specify an empty firmware file other than "emptyfrmw.bin"

 ### Credits
 Developed by Jonathan Meade for Elizabeth Strong.